autonomobil/CarND-Traffic-Sign-Classifier-Project/README.md

     - dropout is important for avoiding overfitting
     - L2 weight regularization is also used to avoid overfitting

 After getting validation accuracy > 98%, I checked every epoch if the current validation accuracy is greater than 0.98 and if so, save the current CNN.
 With this strategy I got the best CNN ``CNN_final_0.98889`` and used this for the next task.
+This CNN can be found [here](https://mega.nz/#F!xE8AxLwK).
+Training took about 30-45 without plotting, my workhorses is a Geforce GTX 1060 6GB.

 ### Test a Model on New Images